Mac-lp3/micro/README.md

 * Reg service generates a user registration event
 * UserProfileService hears event & creates a profile of the user
 * EmailService hears event & sends welcome message
+* The event is stored in the warehouse

+**User activity**
+* The app (or admin dashboard) POSTs an event to the event bus (api gw first?)
+* User profile service hears the event and updates the user's profile accordingly
+* The event is stored in the warehouse

 ## Events